-Fortunately, the attorneys here at the Stephens Law Firm, PLLC, are experts in insurance law.
+Fortunately, Jason Stephens at the Stephens Law Firm, PLLC, has tremendous experience with insurance law.

-When you hire us, we will immediately sit down with you and walk you through the legal options that are available to you.
-Should you have any questions about them, we will be on-hand to provide you with the answers you need.
+When you hire Jason, he will immediately sit down with you and walk you through the legal options that are available to you.
+Should you have any questions about them, he will be on-hand to provide you with the answers you need.

 Search for Evidence to Prove the Validity of Your Claim